tdwg/mids/source/md/information-elements-header.md

 ### 1.3 Categories of information elements
 DRAFT

+<span id="2-borrowed-vocabulary"></span>
 ## 2 Borrowed Vocabulary
-MIDS does not borrow terms from other vocabularies, but instead maps to those terms.
+MIDS does not borrow terms from other vocabularies but instead maps to those terms.
 When terms are mapped, MIDS uses the IRIs, common abbreviations, and namespace prefixes in use in those vocabularies.
 The IRIs are normative, but abbreviations and namespace prefixes have no impact except as an aid to reading the documentation.

 Table 1.
 Vocabularies from which terms have been borrowed (non-normative)